 In particular, depression is divided into two types: Unipolar disorder and Bipolar disorder.

 Unipolar depression: Unipolar disorder is also known as major depression or major depressive disorder or clinical disorder.
-This type of depression mostly involves low mood or loss of interest and pleasure in all areas of person’s life including work and social relationships as well as other symptoms.
+This type of depression mostly involves low mood or loss of interest and pleasure in all areas of a person’s life including work and social relationships as well as other symptoms.
 Usually, the symptoms are experienced most days and last for at least two weeks.
 Depression can be described as mild, moderate or severe.

 Bipolar Disorder: Bipolar depression involves distinct periods of depression and excited moods known as mania.
-It is also called as “manic depression”.
+It is also called “manic depression”.
 A person with bipolar disorder has mood episodes that range from extremes high energy to low depressive periods.
 When he is in a low mood, he may experience the symptoms of major depression.
 A person with bipolar depression may be prescribed with medication to control the mood swings.

 Causes of Depression:

-Though the exact cause of depression is unknown, development of depression is often linked to many other factors.
+Though the exact cause of depression is unknown, the development of depression is often linked to many other factors.
 Generally, depression is not associated with one immediate issue or event; but results from a combination of recent events and other long-term issues or personal factors. [ You May Like to Read: Can Yoga Really Help To Cure Depression? ]